tchen-research/RandNLA/01-Background/background.md

     enumerator: 1.%s
 ---

 What is randomized numerical linear algebra?
+Let's break it down:

 - **randomness** is the concession that we can't reliably predict how dice are going to land,[^rand] and
 - **numerical linear algebra** is about algorithms for doing linear algebra on computers.